feedyard/tf-aws-s3/README_HEADER.md

 # feedyard/tf-aws-state-bucket

-Terraform module to create an S3 bucket for terraform state files or similar secure information that requires both
+Terraform module to create an S3 bucket for terraform state files or similar secure information that requires
-server side encryption and object versioning.
-KMS key is aliased with "managed-by/<module>/random_pet" for identification.
+server side encryption, non-public access restriction, and object versioning.
+KMS key is aliased with
+"managed-by/<module>/random_pet" for identification.

 ## Usage